-The VEGEMITE brand has a history spanning nearly 90 years.
+The VEGEMITE brand has a history spanning over 90 years.
 Its story began in 1922 when the Fred Walker Company, which would later become Kraft Food Company, hired a young chemist to develop a spread from one of the richest known natural sources in the Vitamin B group – brewer’s yeast.

 After months of laboratory tests, Dr. Cyril P Callister, Australia’s leading food technologist of the 1920s and 30s, developed a tasty, spreadable paste.
 It was labelled ‘Pure Vegetable Extract’.